arangodb/docs/3.9/programs-arangod-log.md

 the new flags `--log.escape-control-chars` and `log.escape-unicode-chars`
 should be used.

-- `--log.escape-control-chars`: this flag applies to the control characters, which have hex code below `\x20`, and also the character DEL, with hex code of `\x7f`.
-When its value is set to false, the control character will be retained, and its actual value will be displayed when it is a visible character, or a space ` ` character will be displayed if it is not a visible character.
+- `--log.escape-control-chars`: this flag applies to the control characters, which have hex codes below `\x20`, and also the character DEL with hex code `\x7f`.
+When the flag value is set to `false`, control character will be retained, and its actual value will be displayed when it is a visible character, or a space ` ` character will be displayed if it is not a visible character.
 The same will happen to `DEL` character (code `\xF7`),